kevinvincent/ha-wyzesense/README.md

       77793176: "on"
       77793193: "off"
 ```
 By default, the component will restore the last state of the entity prior to a restart.
 If sensors change state during a restart, these may not be reflected.
 In order to combat this you can optionally specify an initial_state for sensors (by mac address) that will be set upon a restart.
+Be sure to put quotes around "on" or "off" so that they are strings not booleans.

 ## Usage
 * Restart HA and the sensors you have already bound to the hub (using the wyze app for example) will show up in your entities as `off` with `assumed_state: true` and no `device_class`.
 These will update and other attributes will be added once the component hears from the sensor for the first time.